tzurbaev/laniakea-docs/docs/exceptions.md

 ::: tip
 `ValidationException` wrapper will be used only if the request expects JSON response (i.e. `Accept: application/json` header is present).

-Otherwise it will fallback to Laravel's default rendering (or your custom-defined rendering).
+Otherwise it will fall back to Laravel's default renderer (or your custom-defined renderer).
 :::

 ## Creating exceptions